Originally published: Oct 16th/2018; Updated: June 11th/2019

 Does my newborn need water?

-If baby is sick or is going through a growth surge, feed on demand even if it means almost non stop for what might seems the whole day!
+If baby is sick or going through a growth spurt, feed on demand.
+This may mean almost non-stop for what feels like the whole day!

 Baby doesn’t need water.
 Stick to milk!

 The only other thing your newborn needs: vitamin D supplement

 Health Canada recommends that all breastfed infants receive a supplement of vitamin D.